scottfones/QBioPlots/README.md

 * [plotly](https://plot.ly/)
 * scipy

-All of the classes assume online plotting, which requires [initialization](https://plot.ly/python/getting-started/)
+All of the classes assume online plotting, which requires [initialization](https://plot.ly/python/getting-started/).
+To switch to offline plotting use a find and replace: py.plot -> py.offline.plot

 ## PlotODETwoByTwo - 2x2 ODE System

 This class can be used to solve and plot a 2x2 system of IVP ODEs.
 An example can be viewed with: